fallen-icarus/cardano-options/README.md

 the premium paid in ada or a stablecoin?
 Requiring Alice to accept ada instead of the stablecoin for the premium payment forces her to accept more risk than she otherwise would.
 As a result, Alice may be less active in the DeFi economy just because she wants to minimize her risk.
-By providing more customizable features, users can manage risks using other methods than just *abstaining from DeFi*.
+By providing more customizable features, users can manage risk using other methods than just *abstaining from DeFi*.
+- The protocols are centralized.
+The common Cardano design pattern today is to have a DApp that is ultimately controlled by a multisig; even the minting of the yield tokens is centralized.
+This centralization is an existential risk to both the Dapp itself and also Cardano DeFi as a whole.

 For DeFi to reach its full potential, there is a need for an options trading protocol without any of the above limitations.

 ## The Cardano-Options Protocol

-By using the distributed-DApp design (i.e., all users get their own personal DApp addresses) with beacon tokens, Cardano-Options does not have any of the same limitations as contemporary DApps.
+By using the distributed-DApp design (ie, all users get their own personal DApp addresses), and allowing users to configure all possible parts of the options contract, Cardano-Options does not have any of the same limitations as contemporary DApps.
+And just like with the other p2p-DeFi protocols, it favors an endogenous price discovery mechanism.

 ### Supported Features